lukastk/maths-notes/misc/Fitting the ASHE data.md

 ### Construction of the likelihood function

-The ASHE data gives us the
+The ASHE data gives us earnings distribution of UK workers in deciles, meaning that

 #### References

 Statistical analysis of the Lognormal-Pareto distribution using Probability Weighted Moments and Maximum Likelihood - Marco Bee

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMjE5MTIzNjksLTIwNjI3MjAwNzNdfQ
-==
+eyJoaXN0b3J5IjpbMTExNDcwMjYxMSwtMjA2MjcyMDA3M119
 -->